kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 ![Balena Etcher at work](/assets/post_images/2020-11-11/balena.png)

 [Balena Etcher](https://www.balena.io/etcher/) is great software.
 Download it, install it, open it on any computer, Windows, Mac, or even Linux.
 Download the [right Home Assistant image for your Pi](https://www.home-assistant.io/hassio/installation/).
-On the left-most side of Balena, pick that file.
+Connect your micro SD card to your computer.
+On the left-most side of Balena, pick the downloaded image.
 In the midddle section, choose the micro SD card.
 Hit the Flash button, and let Balena do its thing.

 When you've got your card flashed, put it in the Pi.
 Plug the ethernet cable into the Pi (or put the USB stick with the Wi-Fi setup in it, or modify the SD card with the Wi-Fi details, detailed in [step 3 here](https://www.home-assistant.io/hassio/installation/)).
-Plug in the Pi's power cable, and when you then plug it into the Pi, it will boot up (a little orange-red light shows this).
+Plug in the Pi's power cable, and when you then plug it into the Pi, it will boot up (a little orange-red light near the power cord shows activity).
+Then, do nothing.

 ### Set it up

 Here's where it might seem weird.
 On most Raspberry Pi setups, you want to have the Pi connected to a TV or monitor, and have a USB keyboard and mouse ready to walk through an initial setup.
-Home Assistant, once you've flashed it and it boots up, is managed through a browser.
+You wait until you see a big Raspberry on the screen.
+Home Assistant, once it installs and boots up, is managed through a browser.
+You don't see anything on a TV or monitor.

-Follow [Home Assistant's setup guide](https://www.home-assistant.io/getting-started/), it's good.
+Follow [Home Assistant's setup guide](https://www.home-assistant.io/getting-started/) to access your Home Assistant through a browser.
 The guide at [Pi My Life Up](https://pimylifeup.com/home-assistant-raspberry-pi/) has more screenshots and some tricks to try if your browser doesn't show a setup screen.

 When you get to the screen showing the devices and services Home Assistant sees already, set up as many as you can then.
 It's helpful to have some objects to work with when you're first designing your panels.

 Some stuff will set up without any help at all, some will require username/password authentication, and some might be a royal pain in the butt.
-My SmartThings stuff required the creation of a webhook inside Home Assistant, which itself requires an API key from Samsung, a dynamic DNS tracker, an SSL certificate, port forwarding in the router ... it's a lot.
-My Logi camera requires that I ask the developers personally to open up an API spot for me, through a Google Form (!).
+My SmartThings stuff required the creation of a webhook inside Home Assistant.
+My Logi camera required that I ask the Logitech developers personally to open up an API spot for me, through a Google Form (!).
 I still haven't heard back on that one.

 Anyways!
 Set up what you can, hit "Finish" at the bottom of that page, and, BOOM, you've got a panel.

 ## The Basics: Control Your Smarthome Stuff

-![Home Assistant Overview panel](/assets/post_images/2020-11-11/overview.png)
+![Home Assistant Overview panel](/assets/post_images/2020-11-11/overview.png) _Don't edit this "Overview" panel_

 Here's something confusing about Home Assistant: the first panel you see, "Overview," is not the one you should mess with.
 "Overview" is a meta panel, updated by Home Assistant itself, that shows you everything Home Assistant can work  with: rooms, scenes, devices, and weird little details about each thing.
 You can mess with it if you want, but it's better to create your own dashboard, make it the default, and have Overview to fall back on, if you muck things up too bad.